 Nann Parrett freelances in editing, publishing, graphic design, and web development — essentially anything communications-related.
-Her current projects include serving as managing editor of the Montana Senior News and Idaho Senior Independent print and online publications, editor of the online Techline Invasive Plant News, and designer/production manager/editor for various independent book publishing efforts for Drumlummon Institute and Territorial Press.
-She also DJs a monthly music program, Night Train, for Montana Public Radio.
+Her current projects include serving as managing editor of the Montana Senior News and Idaho Senior Independent print and online publications and designer/production manager/editor for various independent book publishing efforts for Drumlummon Institute and Territorial Press.
+She also DJs monthly music programs, Night Train and Dimensions in Jazz for Montana Public Radio.